openstack-k8s-operators/ci-framework/ci_framework/plugins/README.md

     tasks_from: 'make_crc_storage'
 ```
 This block will call the `make crc_storage` command, passing some variables
-that will then be transfered to the `ci_make` call.
+that will then be transferred to the `ci_make` call.

 ### Available parameters
 * `make_TARGET_env`: (List) Allows to pass `environment` parameter to the task.